Proven-Paradox/shaper-system/Handbook.md

 Unless otherwise specified, you may only utilize a given Ability with Upkeep once.
 For example, you cannot affect multiple people with the [Haste](#haste) Ability by using it in subsequent turns.

 ## Buff Tracks
-These are a way of measuring advantage or disadvantage Offense or Defense.
+These are a way of measuring advantage or disadvantage in Offense or Defense.
 Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
 Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.

 #### The Offensive Track
 * **Level 3** - You make Offense rolls at Boon +4, and your Mental and Physical Offense increase by your [Hero Tier](#hero-tier).